Cost of Living Comparison Between Ayacucho and Mexico City Cost of Living Comparison Between Ayacucho and Mexico City

 Which city is more expensive, Ayacucho or Mexico City?

-Are salaries higher in Ayacucho or Mexico City?
+Are salaries higher in Ayacucho or in Mexico City?

-On paper, Mexico City earns 126% less.
+On paper, salaries run 116% lower in Mexico City.
 That's worth factoring in alongside costs, though remote workers earning in a stronger currency may not notice the difference at all.

 How much does it cost to live in Ayacucho compared to Mexico City?

-Are groceries more expensive in Ayacucho or Mexico City?
+Are groceries more expensive in Ayacucho or in Mexico City?

-Can you live on $1,000/month in Ayacucho or Mexico City?
+Can you live on $1,000/month in Ayacucho or in Mexico City?

 Which city is better for digital nomads, Ayacucho or Mexico City?